A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Evaluation Methods

 \subsubsection{Automatic Evaluation Metrics}

-Automatic evaluation metrics for NLG usually compare the similarity of the NLG model \textbf{generated texts} $G$ to the corresponding \textbf{reference texts} $R$ (i.e., human-written texts) in benchmarking datasets.
+Automatic evaluation metrics for NLG usually compare the similarity of the NLG model \textbf{generated texts} $G$ to the corresponding \textbf{reference texts} $R$ (i.e., human-written texts) in the benchmarking datasets.
 We divide the similarity measures into three categories: lexical-based, syntactic-based, and semantic-based.
-For the convenience of explanation, we use a pair of sentences \textbf{``the man was found on the chair''} (a generated text) and \textbf{``the man was on the chair''} (the corresponding reference text), as an example to illustrate the evaluation metrics in the rest of this section.

-\paragraph{Lexical-based Metrics} The lexical-based metrics measure the similarities between basic lexical units (e.g., words or phrases) across the pair of sentences, which are then aggregated into the overall sentence-level similarity.
+\paragraph{Lexical-based Metrics} The lexical-based metrics measure the similarities between basic lexical units (e.g., words or phrases) across the pair of sentences, which are then aggregated into an overall sentence-level similarity.

-\textbf{BLEU}~\cite{papineni2002bleu} is a commonly used metric in natural language processing tasks to evaluate the difference between generated texts of an NLG model and reference texts.
-Its value falls into the range between 0.0 and 1.0.
-If two sentences match perfectly, the value of BLEU is $1.0$.
-If there is no overlap between them at all, the BLEU value is $0.0$.

-Specifically, BLEU counts the n-gram matches in the generated text with the reference text.
+\textbf{BLEU}~\cite{papineni2002bleu} is a commonly used metric in natural language processing tasks to evaluate the similarity between the generated text from an NLG model and the corresponding reference text.
+Specifically, BLEU counts the n-gram matches in the generated text against the reference text.
 For convenience, we use BLEU-n to represent BLEU with respect to n-grams, as follows.

-where $t$ is the generated text to be compared, and \textit{match} means that an n-gram appears in both the generated and reference texts.
+where $t$ is a piece of generated text to be compared, and \textit{match} means that an n-gram in $t$ also appears in the reference text.
 The larger BLEU-n, the better quality of the generated text.

-Take BLEU-2 as an example.
-The set of 2-grams in the above example generated text, i.e., $G$, is \{the man, man was, was found, found on, on the, the chair\}, and in the reference text, i.e., $R$, is \{the man, man was, was on, on the, the chair\}.
-According to Equation \ref{equ15}, BLEU-2 in this example is $4/6 = 2/3$.

-The n-grams in BLEU are simple to use and fast to calculate, but it ignores the structure and semantic information of the text.
-Furthermore, as an extension for BLEU, \textbf{Self-BLEU} \cite{zhu2018texygen} is proposed as a metric to measure the diversity of the generated text.
-Since BLEU can measure the similarity of two different texts, self-BLEU calculates the BLEU score between each generated text, and takes the average BLEU score to represent the diversity of all generated texts.
-The generated text with a higher diversity has a lower self-BLEU score.
+\textbf{Self-BLEU} \cite{zhu2018texygen} is proposed as a metric to measure the diversity of the generated text.
+Since BLEU can measure the similarity of two different texts, self-BLEU calculates the BLEU score between each pair of generated texts, and takes the averaged BLEU score to represent the diversity of all generated texts.
+The generated texts with a higher diversity has a lower self-BLEU score.